eruoppolo/HPC_2023/slides/slides.md

 ### Curse of the problem

-* <u>Workload balancement</u>: the points distributions is not uniform, some processes may work way more than others
+* <u>Workload balancement</u>: the points distribution is not homogeneous, some processes may work way more than others

 ---
 # Strategy